Stabiae: History

-The location of the early city of Stabiae is still to be identified but it was most probably a fortified town of some importance owing to the fact that when conflict with the Romans reached a head during the Social War (91–88 BC), the Roman general Sulla did not simply occupy the town on 30 April 89 BC but destroyed it.
+The location of the early city of Stabiae is still to be identified but it was most probably a fortified town of some importance, since when conflict with the Romans reached a head during the Social War (91–88 BC), the Roman general Sulla did not simply occupy the town on 30 April 89 BC but destroyed it.
 Its location is said to be delimited by the Scanzano gorge and the San Marco stream which partly eroded its walls.

-Roman Period
+Roman period

 The Roman author and admiral Pliny the Elder recorded that the town was rebuilt after the Social Wars and became a popular resort for wealthy Romans.
 He reported that there were several miles of luxury villas built along the edge of the headland, all enjoying panoramic views out over the bay.
 The villas that can be visited today come from the time between the destruction of Stabiae by Sulla in 89 BC and the eruption of Mount Vesuvius in 79 AD.

-In 1759 Karl Weber identified and described part of the city near the Villa San Marco which extended over about 45000 square metres.
+In 1759 Karl Weber identified and described part of the city near the Villa San Marco which extended over about 45,000 m2.
 He found five paved streets intersecting at right angles, the forum, a temple on a podium, a gymnasium, tabernae with arcades, pavements and small private houses.

-In the plain around Stabia was the Ager Stabianus, the land administered by the city and an agricultural area in which about 60 villae rusticae have been identified: farmhouses that vary from 400 to 800 sqm, from which intensive agriculture took advantage of the fertility of the soil, and which included production and processing of agricultural products with wine and olive presses, threshing floors and storehouses, making the owners wealthy, considering the villas' thermal baths and frescoed rooms.
+In the plain around Stabiae was the Ager Stabianus, the land administered by the city and an agricultural area in which about 60 villae rusticae have been identified: farmhouses that vary from 400 to 800 m2, from which intensive agriculture took advantage of the fertility of the soil, and which included production and processing of agricultural products with wine and olive presses, threshing floors and storehouses, making the owners wealthy, considering the villas' thermal baths and frescoed rooms.

-Stabiae established itself as a luxury residential centre, so much so that Cicero wrote in a letter to his friend Marcus Marius Gratidianus:
+Stabiae established itself as a luxury residential center, so much so that Cicero wrote in a letter to his friend Marcus Marius Gratidianus: